arai-a/smoosh-tools/README.md

 # Workflow

-## Build SpiderMonkey with SmooshMonkey enabled, with local clone of jsparaagus
+## Build SpiderMonkey with SmooshMonkey enabled, with local clone of jsparagus

 ```
 cd {path-to-mozilla-central}